 Plus, other aspects like tracking sales leads, marketing, and pipeline and delivering actionable data are all managed and controlled by CRM.
 The system usually focuses on individuals, for example, existing customers, service users, colleagues, or suppliers, finding new customers, winning their business, and providing support and additional services throughout the relationship.

 CRM software tools that are commonly used by businesses to manage their customer data and relationships include;

 MonkeyPesa: MonkeyPesa CRM is an all-in-one business automation tool.
 From sales marketing, automation or customer support.
-With the devotion to help Small and Medium Enterprises (SMEs), MonkeyPesa is a user-friendly tool.
-The pricing, features, analytics, easy-to-interpret dashboard make it ideal for you.
+With its devotion to helping Small and Medium Enterprises (SMEs), MonkeyPesa is a user-friendly tool.
+The pricing, features, analytics, and easy-to-interpret dashboard make it ideal for you.

 Pipedrive; Pipedrive is a cloud-based software that helps manage client contacts, automation, lead management and communication tracking.
 The software offers a free trial for first-time users.